-BillQuick is timekeeping and billing software with two versions: a desktop-based, Windows-only version and an online program, BillQuick Online.
+BillQuick is timekeeping and billing software from BQE Software.
+There are two versions: a desktop-based, Windows-only version and an online program, BillQuick Online.

 Customization.
 BillQuick offers custom programming services so that you can set up reports and invoices tailored to your firm, allow you to set up third-party application integration, and even create applications for you.